 The company also has an Edge business, teaming up with Dell to build Edge data centers at FedEx locations across the US.

-Last year, Switch sold its stake in a European data center venture based on the designs of Switch’s Tier IV Las Vegas facility.
+In 2021, Switch sold its stake in a European data center venture based on the designs of Switch’s Tier IV Las Vegas facility.
 The Milan facility is now part of Stack Infrastructure.

 You wait months for a billion-dollar data center acquisition, and two come along at once.
-American Tower acquiring Coresite for $10.1 billion would have been major news on any other day, but had to share the headlines with CyrusOne.
+American Tower acquiring Coresite for $10.1 billion in 2021 would have been major news on any other day, but had to share the headlines with CyrusOne.

 Reportedly also a target for Digital Realty, CoreSite’s acquisition promotes American Tower from a large cell tower company with a small data center footprint to a sizeable player in the market.